 Every element of the booth and the people you've chosen to represent your organization all play a part in meeting your booth objectives, which can vary from show to show.

 Determine what you want to accomplish:

 - Gather as many leads as possible

-- Increase brand awareness
+- Brand awareness

-- Launch a new product or service
+- New product or service launch

-- Book productive meetings
+- Booking productive meetings

 Score your results based on these success metrics.